Ethan826/udacity-conference/README.md

 featured speaker.

 I have opted throughout for strong consistency rather than eventual consistency.
-I recongize that this creates a performance issue, but until performance becomes an issue for a website for creating conferences (which does not seem plausibly to require high performance), I opted for accuracy over speed.
+I recongize that this results in lower performance, but until performance becomes an issue for a website for creating conferences (which does not seem plausibly to require high performance), I generally opted for accuracy over speed.

 ### Additional queries

-The `query_noSeminarsOrLateNights()` works around the limitation on inequality queries (caused by the requirement that two different properties—time and type of session—have inequality filters) by composing two separate queries as a set.
+The `query_noSeminarsOrLateNights()` works around the limitation on inequality queries (caused by the requirement that two different properties—time and type of session—have inequality filters) by composing two separate queries as a set union.
 This method was suggested [here](http://goo.gl/HtsZT2).

 The additional queries are straightforward.
 The